 How do eChecks work?

 With eChecks, a payer provides their bank account information, which the payee’s bank verifies to ensure there are sufficient funds.
 Once authorized, the payment is initiated and securely processed through a central financial network called the Automated Clearing House (ACH).
-Even though the process takes at least two to three business days, it is entirely digital and much faster than a traditional check.

 The benefits of accepting eCheck payments